 A professional can perform a load calculation to get a precise measurement of your home’s electrical needs.
 This assessment ensures you invest in a Generac generator that can handle the demand without strain, providing reliable power and peace of mind.
 This is far more accurate than guessing based on square footage alone.

-Comparing Costs: Small vs. Large Generators
+Cost Comparison: Small vs. Large Generators

 As you might expect, a smaller generator designed to power only essential circuits will be less expensive than a whole-house unit.
 For example, a generator that keeps your kitchen, well pump, and heating system online will have a lower initial cost than one that can also run your central air and other high-demand appliances.